Luis Robert Preview, Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Luis Robert (.390 on-base percentage in past 10 games, 65 points above season-long percentage), take on starter Luis Castillo and the Seattle Mariners at Guaranteed Rate Field, Monday at 8:10 PM ET.
+After batting .250 with a double, a triple, three home runs, three walks and six RBI in his past 10 games, Luis Robert and the Chicago White Sox take on the Seattle Mariners (who will hand the ball to Bryan Woo) at 8:10 PM ET on Tuesday.

-He had a hitless performance in his most recent game (0-for-4) against the Rockies.
+He had a hitless showing in his previous game (0-for-3) against the Mariners.

 Luis Robert Game Info & Props vs. the Mariners